KnowPulse-KnowledgeBase/helium-exporter/index.md

 # A short paragraph describing why we created this lesson.
 # What question is it trying to solve and why is that question important.
-why: "This lesson is aiming to guide our pulse crop researchers use the Helium Data Exporter and setup Helium Pedigree Visulization Framework.
-Helium Pedigree Visualization Framework can be used for visualization of large-scale plant pedigrees and overlay categorical, numerical or quantitative data.
+why: "This lesson is aiming to guide our pulse crop researchers use the Helium Data Exporter and setup Helium.
+Helium can be used for visualization of large-scale plant pedigrees and overlay categorical, numerical or quantitative data.
 This visualization tool will help improve breeders ability to predict and visualize the inheritance of genes to make better decisions."

 # A short list of items researchers will learn in this lesson.
 learn:
-- "How to download and install Helium Pedigree Visulaization Framework on your computer"
+- "How to download and install Helium on your computer"
 - "How to export raw phenotypic data and germplasm using Helium Data Exporter"
-- "How to load and visualize your pedigree and categorical data into Helium Pedigree Visualization Framework"
+- "How to load and visualize your pedigree and categorical data into Helium"

 data-description: "Raw phenotypic data and Germplasm data."
 ---